 Ali&Katja are best known for their technical yet accessible teaching.
 Their goal is to build upon and expand what you already know about the dance rather than to try to change you.
 Their very clear step by step “how to” instructions help you learn and practise in a focused way, so you can transfer your new skills onto the social dance floor right away.

 In their classes, you’ll also get the tools how to practice and tell yourself if you’re “doing it right” outside the classroom.
 This way, you can continue to improve and practice on your own and take your dancing to the next level.

 I have an idea!
 Most people know me as a pragmatic person who loves to try and apply new ideas.
-Often these ideas are based on my interest areas such as science, psychology, stand up comedy or one of my many educational audio-books.
+Often these ideas are based on my interest areas such as science, psychology or one of my many non-fiction audio-books.
 In our dance classes, it is not uncommon to find me citing books like “Made to Stick” (by Dan and Chip Heath) when I talk about communication between the dance partners.
 Our passion and goal is to spread swing dancing, both in Germany and around the world.
-That’s why we are running several online activities, blogs, discussion groups, and free instructional videos that cover all aspects of the life of a dancer.
+That’s why we are running several online activities, discussion groups, and free instructional videos that cover all aspects of the life of a dancer.

 Is it “Katja approved”?
 When you feel that your mind is just about to explode with new ideas, it is perfect to have an amiable wife whose greatest pleasure is to challenge them.
 This is why we established the “Katja approved” signature.
 If it is “Katja approved” – it is good!
 When preparing a class or workshop, I always make sure the material gets “Katja approved”.